Temporomandibular joint dysfunction: Ultrasound

 US is commonly assessed in the differential diagnosis of alterations of glandular and neighbouring structures, such as the TMJ and the masseter muscle.
 Symptoms of sialendenitis and sialothiasis cases can be confused with Eagle syndrome, TMD, myofascial and nerve pain, and other pain of the orofacial region.

 US assessment is also indicated where there is need to identify the correct position of the joint spaces for infiltrative procedures, arthrocentesis, and viscosupplementation.
 This is due to the fact that US provides a dynamic and real-time location of the component of the joints, while providing adequate lubrication and washing, which can be confirmed by the joint space increase post-treatment.

 Management

 TMD can be difficult to manage, and since the disorder transcends the boundaries between several health-care disciplines – in particular, dentistry and neurology, the treatment may often involve multiple approaches and be multidisciplinary.
-Most who are involved in treating and researching TMD now agree that any treatment carried out should not permanently alter the jaw or teeth, and should be reversible.
+Most who are involved in treating and researching TMD now agree that treatments should be reversible and not permanently alter the jaw or teeth, other than in exceptional circumstances.
 To avoid permanent change, over-the-counter or prescription pain medications may be prescribed.